laoshanxi/app-mesh/doc/CONSUL.md

 }
  ```

-- Consul task
+- Consul application
- Consul task define cluster level applications, the defined application will be dispatch to tasks in Consul.
+ Consul application is cluster level application defined in Consul with replication and node selector.
- App Manager leader node will get defined task and current working node.
-The Consul task can define replication number and
+ App Manager leader node will get defined Consul application and current working nodes. schedule applications to working nodes and write schedule result to Consul.
- application json content which is the same as App Manager app json.
- Each task is a Consul key.
+ Each working node will watch and get its Consul application.
  ```shell
  curl -s http://localhost:8500/v1/kv/appmgr/task?recurse | python -m json.tool
  `